Strategic investments and partnerships (IIB)

-- DFID-Concordat: For more than two decades the MRC and the Department for International Development (DFID) have had a Concordat agreement in place to support a jointly funded portfolio of biomedical and public health research tackling the priority health problems of poor people in low- and middle-income countries (LMICs).
+- FCDO-Concordat: For more than two decades the MRC and the Foreign, Commonwealth & Development Office (FCDO) have had a Concordat agreement in place to support a jointly funded portfolio of biomedical and public health research tackling the priority health problems of poor people in low- and middle-income countries (LMICs).
 Research themes for 2018-23 encompass priority areas in prevention and control of infections (HIV, tuberculosis (TB), malaria, emerging infections and neglected tropical diseases); maternal and neonatal health; health of women and children, girls and adolescents and other disadvantaged groups; non-communicable diseases; public health and health services.

-- European and Developing Countries Clinical Trials Partnership (EDCTP): MRC is a member of, and chairs, this partnership, which aims to accelerate the development of new or improved drugs, vaccines, microbicides and diagnostics against HIV/AIDS, TB and malaria as well as other poverty-related infectious diseases in sub-Saharan Africa, with a focus on phase II and III clinical trials.
+- European and Developing Countries Clinical Trials Partnership (EDCTP): MRC is a member of this partnership, which aims to accelerate the development of new or improved drugs, vaccines, microbicides and diagnostics against HIV/AIDS, TB and malaria as well as other poverty-related infectious diseases in sub-Saharan Africa, with a focus on phase II and III clinical trials.

 - The Joint Programming Initiative in Antimicrobial Resistance (JPIAMR): An EU-led initiative of global funders that support transnational research to combat AMR.

 - GloPID-R: MRC is a member of this global alliance of research funding organisations, which aims to facilitate a rapid, effective research response in the event of an infectious disease outbreak.